pschool-in/curriculum/languages/README.md

 we have.
 Any content which doesn't fall within this 18 template will be outside the scope of this project.

+## Image and Sound based activities

+1. We display the image and the word with the first letter missing.
+The student has to pick the first letter from the option.
+(The options should not be very easy and have different unique set of options) (ta-picture/animals)
+2. Match image with its first letter. (ta-picture/match-animals)
+3. Drag and drop the words given at the bottom to the right images (ta-picture-3/dragDrop-animal)
+4. Complete the word based on the image, through the keypad input (ta-picture-2/animals)
+5. Based on the image find the word by connecting the letters. (ta-picture-2/connect-animals)
+6. Read-only activity.
+Slide through the images with the associated sounds. (ta-sound/animals)
+7. Select the right image based on the played sound. (ta-sound/pick-animal)
+8. Select the right word based on the played sound. (ta-word-2/sound)
+9. Dictionary - listen to the sound and type the word.(ta-picture-3/dictation-2)

 # Developer Requirements

 ## Input component